 This website contains detailed expense guides on entertaining, business clothing, personal incidental expenses, company donations, business gifts, trivial benefits and many other areas.
-These areas need careful research and consideration to see what you can claim as expenses and save tax.
+These areas need careful research and thought on to see what you can claim as expenses and save tax.

-From the outset, please find out what the accountancy charges will be.
-As in life, going for the cheapest option will likely not be the best service.
-What’s more, it is also not always true that the more that you pay, the better service you will receive.
-Therefore, you will need to look into this and do your research here.
+From the outset, please find out what the accountancy fees will be.
+As in life, going for the cheapest option will likely not be the best contractor accountant service.
+What is more, it is also not always true that the more that you pay, the better IT contractor accounting service you will receive.
+Therefore, you will need to look into this and do your own research here.

 A good accountant will tell you how to maintain your business records and how long to store the records.
-Please note that they should also inform you that you can claim any pre-trading expenditure.
-Key to note, these are expenses you have incurred personally before setting up your business.
+Please note that they should also inform you that you can claim any pre-trading expenses.
+Key to note, these are expenses you will have incurred personally before you set up your business.

-Please ensure that your accountant can prepare and file your personal tax return.
+Please make sure that your accountant can prepare and file your personal tax return.

 It is good to feel happy with your accountant.
-Peace of mind comes with having the knowledge that they are looking after your affairs competently.
-Indeed, this should be both for your business and for you personally.
-They should also be doing things correctly and before any respective deadlines.
+Peace of mind comes when you have the knowledge that they are looking after your affairs properly.
+Indeed, this should be both for your business and for you on a personal basis.
+Key to note, they should also be doing things correctly and before any respective deadlines.

 Gone are the days when you would send all your monthly receipts for your accountant to process.
-If you are going to be a VAT-registered business, you need an accountant that uses specialist software so that you can file your VAT returns.
+If you are going to be a VAT-registered business, you need an accountant that uses specialist software so that you can file your VAT returns online.

 The bookkeeping software must also comply with Making Tax Digital if your business will be VAT registered.
-A popular choice here is FreeAgent, and this software is for smaller types of businesses such as one-person companies.
+A popular choice here is FreeAgent, and this software is for smaller types of business such as a one-person company.

-An excellent place to start your search is to ask your colleagues for recommendations.
-Notably, they can advise you on how their accountant deals with their affairs.
-Moreover, your colleagues can also let you know if they do this on time and are accurate with their work.
+A great place to start your search is to ask your colleagues for contractor recommendations.
+Please note, they can advise you on how their accountant deals with their affairs.
+What’s more, your colleagues can also let you know if they do this on time and are accurate with their work.

-If you would like to change your accountant
+What to do if you would like to change your contractor accountant

 If you already have an accountant and decide for yourself that you would like to change, the best time to do this is at the start of your new financial year.
-We have written about the things to consider when changing your accountant.
+We have written about the things to think about when you change your accountant.

-We would advise you not to rush into deciding on the spot.
+We have considered in detail what to look for in an accountant, as a UK contractor or small business owner.
+When you search for an accountant for contactors, it is best not to rush into deciding on the spot.
 Please do your research and take your time to look into what is on offer out there.
-Please look for:
+Therefore, please look for:

-- A specialist that offers quality accountancy services for contractors and small businesses.
+- A specialist that will offer quality accountancy services for contractors and small businesses.

-- They are competitive on the price of their work.
+- They are value for money on the price of their work.